Harveyijieh/HR-Data-Analysis/README.md

 - Determine attrition rates and key influencing factors

-- Explore job satisfaction trends and their impact on attrition

-- (Identify patterns in business travel and attrition)

 - Create visual representations of findings using Tableau

 ### Data Source
 The dataset used for this project consists of 1,470 employee records and contains various HR attributes.
-The data was sourced from an HR analytics dataset, which includes information on employee demographics, job roles, education, attrition, and satisfaction levels.
+The data was sourced from an HR analytics dataset, which includes information on employee demographics, job roles, education, attrition, and attrition.

 ### Tools
 - Excel - For Exploring the dataset